 Every patient heals at a different rate.
 However, most patients experience complete healing of the jaw about six weeks after the surgery.
 However, it can sometimes take up to 12 weeks.
 It all depends on the extent of the procedure and how well the patient follows the aftercare instructions.

-Patients will have to schedule several follow-up appointments with Dr. Perry L. Brooks or Dr. Seth R. Brooks to ensure everything is healing as it should.
-At these appointments, Dr. Perry L. Brooks or Dr. Seth R. Brooks may also check on the patient’s braces to make sure everything is tightened appropriately.
+Patients will have to schedule several follow-up appointments with Dr. Seth R. Brooks to ensure everything is healing as it should.
+At these appointments, Dr. Seth R. Brooks may also check on the patient’s braces to make sure everything is tightened appropriately.

 After the recovery period is complete and the braces are removed, most patients will need to continue wearing retainers to keep the teeth aligned in the correct position.
 Otherwise, they may start to drift back into misalignment.